buhii/buhii.github.io/src/contents/20230226-collecting-information-en.md

 ### Libraries

 Most of the time, I go to libraries for a change of pace without any particular objective.
 As a result, I often browse bookshelves that are outside of my specialty and choose books randomly.
-On the other hand, if I'm searching for a specific text, I usually go to bookstores, including used ones.
+On the other hand, if I'm searching for a specific text, I usually go to bookstores.
+I sometimes also go to used ones.

 ### Shazam